WATCH NOW (US & Canada)

 Thirty some odd years ago (the Spring of 1990) I had a half-baked idea that I would get a small 16mm film crew together and travel from my home base in San Antonio, Texas and find people along the way to tell us of their passion for movies, dreams of fame or about the screenplays they were writing.
-In these pre-Internet days, we made expensive long-distant calls to places like Hassayampa, Arizona and Deming, New Mexico.
-We wrote letters to local newspapers along the route placing ads requesting budding actors, screenwriters and anyone fascinated with the movies to contact us.
+In these pre-Internet days, we made long-distance calls to places like Hassayampa, Arizona and Deming, New Mexico.
+We wrote letters to local newspapers along the route, placing ads requesting budding actors, screenwriters and anyone fascinated with the movies to contact us.

 My grand idea was to make a film that mixed the wistfulness of those that wanted to get “in” the movies with those that were already “in.”
 Why does the Cinema have such a hold on so many of us?
 That is what I wanted to take a deep-dive into.
 Mixed with all of that, I wanted to intercut clips from classic movies to comment and illuminate the documentary, because I didn’t want traditional documentary narration.
 I figured a movie about the magic of movies had to show a little of the magic.